tropycal/sample-scripts/README.md

 # sample-scripts
 Sample scripts for Tropycal usage

-Click on the Binder button to open the Notebook:
+Click on a Binder button to open a Notebook.
+Binder will start a Jupyter Lab starting at the chosen Notebook, but the other labs will also be available during the session.
+(You can find them by clicking the folder icon in the grey left nav bar.)

 ## v0.3
 - Storm Plotting Tools, with Michael(2018)